larathoo/AntirrhinumSRNAse/README.md

 1. Description of the new S-alleles \
     a.
 New reference for S-locus, compare with previous ones \
     b.
 Phylogeny and origin (+other species) \
-    b.
+    c.
 Some insights on structure and function: synteny/structural rearrangements visualization \

 2. Distribution of S-allels in the hybrid zone \
     a.
 Frequency in the population \